-In clinical studies, an investigational drug is often compared to a placebo.
+In clinical trials, an investigational drug is often compared to a placebo.
 A placebo is an inactive pill, liquid, or powder, that has no treatment value.
-In cancer clinical trials, instead of placebo, an investigational drug is often compared to the usual care provided for that particular type of cancer.

-Clinical study research is carried out in a series of steps, known as phases, to study whether the investigational drug is safe and effective for people to use.
+Clinical trial research is carried out in a series of steps, known as phases, to study whether the investigational drug is safe and effective for people to use.